 Home Hazard Removal Program through MADRN

-One of the most striking findings from our longitudinal cohort study was the high rate of falls among participants, who are in a younger age group than that typically associated with falls.
-MADRN member organizations agreed that falls were a concern for their clients who are aging with disabilities.
-Therefore, we decided to test the Home Hazard Removal Program (HARP) with PAwLTPD recruited through MADRN organizations.
+One of the most striking findings from our longitudinal cohort study was the high rate of falls among participants, who were in a younger age group than is typically associated with falls.
+MADRN member organizations also noted that falls were a concern for their clients who are aging with disabilities.
+Therefore, we decided to test the Home Hazard Removal Program (HARP) with people aging with long-term physical disabilities recruited through MADRN organizations.

 Status